KatherineMichel/digital-commonplace/README.md

 https://github.com/vasanthk/how-web-works | vasanthk/how-web-works: What happens behind the scenes when we type www.google.com in a browser? https://twitter.com/jonathansampson/status/1165493206441779200 | Sampson on Twitter: "What happens when you launch Google Chrome for the first time on a Windows 10 machine?
 When I launched Google Chrome for the first time (and let it sit for a minute), 32 requests were made, and 7.26 MB of data downloaded. https://t.co/UpmrQBUceK" / Twitter https://twitter.com/SteveSyfuhs/status/1297957799079510018 | (2) Steve Syfuhs on Twitter: "Have you ever wondered what happens behind the scenes when you type your password into the Windows logon screen and hit enter?
 I'm waiting for a build to complete, so I'm gonna tell you. https://t.co/62dvNKWeGv" / Twitter

+Internet Topics
+https://twitter.com/thearslankhalid/status/1321534805050302464 | Arslan Khalid on Twitter: "Internet topics to have a basic understanding as a developer: 1.
+How internet works ( frontend side) 2.
+How internet works ( backend side) 3.
+How https works 4.
+How DNS works 5.
+How hosting works What would you add?" / Twitter
 -->

 ## High Performance